PaulZC/IridiumSBD/documentation/README.md

 If no inbound message is available, the **sendReceive** messages indicate this by returning **ISBD_SUCCESS** and setting **rxBufferSize** to 0.

-Note that **getWaitingMessageCount** is only valid after a successful send/receive operation.

 ## Diagnostics

-**IridiumSBD** operates by maintaining a TTL-serial dialog with the Iridium 9602/3.
+**IridiumSBD** operates by maintaining a serial or I2C dialog with the Iridium 9602/3.
 To diagnose failures it is often useful to "spy" on this conversation.
 If you provide a callback function with the signature

 ```